Carleman Estimates for Backward Anisotropic Stochastic Parabolic Equations with General Dynamic Boundary Conditions and Applications: Introduction and Main Results

-The controllability of stochastic parabolic equations with various boundary conditions—both static and dynamic—has been extensively studied.
-Specifically, for static boundary conditions, controllability has been investigated for Dirichlet, Neumann, and Robin boundary conditions.
-For Dirichlet boundary conditions, \cite{barbu2003carleman} was among the first to establish controllability results for forward stochastic parabolic equations with a localized control in the drift term, under certain restrictive assumptions on the system's coefficients.
-Later, \cite{tang2009null} extended these results using global Carleman estimates to address the controllability of general forward stochastic parabolic equations, introducing an additional control in the diffusion term and considering only bounded adapted zero-order coefficients that may depend on space, time, and random variables.
-We also refer to \cite{FuuLiu} where a general weighted identity for some stochastic operators with complex principal parts is established and then used to study controllability of certain type of stochastic partial differential equations as stochastic complex Ginzburg–Landau equations.
-In \cite{tang2009null}, the authors achieved these results by introducing a second control acting on the diffusion term across the entire domain.
-The work \cite{Preprintelgrou23} further investigates the controllability of more general stochastic parabolic equations, incorporating both zero- and first-order terms, under the assumption that all coefficients are only bounded and adapted.
-In \cite{lu2011some,observineqback}, the Lebeau-Robiano strategy was applied to explore both approximate and null controllability of the forward stochastic heat equation with a single control in the drift term, assuming space-independent coefficients.
-Additionally, the controllability of some classes of stochastic parabolic equations with Robin boundary conditions has been studied in \cite{RobinBCelg, yan2018carleman}.
-For results on the null controllability of a class of stochastic semidiscrete parabolic equations, see \cite{Zhaou2025}.
+The controllability of \emph{stochastic} parabolic equations with various static boundary conditions has been extensively studied.
+In particular, controllability results have been established for Dirichlet, Neumann, and Robin boundary conditions.
+For the case of Dirichlet boundary conditions, \cite{barbu2003carleman} was among the first works to obtain partial controllability results for forward stochastic parabolic equations with a localized control acting in the drift term, under rather restrictive assumptions on the system coefficients.
+Subsequently, \cite{tang2009null} substantially extended these results by means of global Carleman estimates, addressing the controllability of more general forward stochastic parabolic equations.
+In that work, an additional control acting on the diffusion term was introduced, and the analysis was carried out under the assumption that the zero-order coefficients are bounded, adapted, and may depend on space, time, and random variables.
+We also refer to \cite{FuuLiu}, where a general weighted identity for certain stochastic operators with complex principal parts is derived including stochastic complex Ginzburg--Landau operators, stochastic heat operators, and stochastic Schr\"odinger operators, and subsequently applied to study the controllability of several classes of stochastic partial differential equations.
+The work \cite{Preprintelgrou23} further investigates the controllability of more general stochastic parabolic equations involving both zero- and first-order terms, under the assumption that all coefficients are bounded and adapted.
+In \cite{Preprintelgrou23,tang2009null}, controllability results are obtained by introducing a second control acting on the diffusion term over the entire spatial domain.
+In contrast, in \cite{lu2011some,observineqback}, the Lebeau--Robbiano strategy is employed to study both approximate and null controllability of the forward stochastic heat equation with a single control acting in the drift term, under the assumption of space-independent coefficients.
+In addition, the controllability of certain classes of stochastic parabolic equations with Robin boundary conditions has been addressed in \cite{RobinBCelg, yan2018carleman}.
+For null controllability results concerning stochastic semidiscrete parabolic equations, we refer the reader to \cite{Zhaou2025}.